wunderbyte/gui-spirits/README.md

 ### Plugin guide
 TODO: Write short guide.
 Remember `this` keyword to support destructuring.
-Remember `onexorcise` method (and support `ondisconnect` and `onreconnect`).
+Remember `onexorcise` method (and support `ondetach` and `onattach`).
 Also a note on inter-plugin communication.

+### General guide
+TODO: Short introduction to higher order functions.

+### Enterprise mode
+TODO: Implmenent and document "enterprise mode" to obscure the occult terminology going on with spirits and possesion and what not.